samjulien/blog/_posts/2018-05-24-cypress-write-automated-tests-to-validate-web-applications.markdown

 One very helpful feature on the browser view is the DOM selector that is shown highlighted below the internal URL address bar (not the real one from the browser, but the one from the inner browser).
 It will appear when you click on the _Open Selector Playground_ icon to the left of this address bar.
 You can type in a selector in the textbox like you have entered `#addBtn` and Cypress will highlight the selected item for you.
 Or you can select an element from the screen and Cypress will try to find the optimal selector for you to use in your test.

-## Setting up Continuous Integration
+## Setting up Continuous Integration for Cypress

 The whole point of writing and maintaining browser-based automation tests is to test the application for any flows that break and give early feedback to the team.
 You can set up the suite of Cypress tests to run on your continuous integration (CI) server to run on every check-in or as a nightly build.